-These five tips will give you a lush lawn that may leave your neighbors green with envy.
+Following these five simple tips will give you a lush grassy lawn that may leave your neighbors green with envy.

 What you mow begins with what you know.
-That’s why we turned to a few experts—a university turf specialist, a baseball field grounds manager and a home owner with an award-winning plot—to learn their secrets of achieving a lush lawn.
+That’s why we turned to a few experts—a university turf specialist, a baseball field grounds manager and a home owner with an award-winning plot—to learn their secrets of growing a healthy lawn.
 Each had their own favorite tip for terrific turf, but their advice was surprisingly similar.

 “Don’t cut the grass too short.”

 After listening to their wisdom, we realized there is no magic to growing a healthy lawn.
 Instead, there are a few lawn care basics, listed here in five steps, that can help anyone achieve a beautiful lawn that’s lush and green.